pdjr-signalk-plugins/pgn130316/README.md

    PGN 130316 and does not support multiple sensor instances across all temperature sources leading to the possibility of some data loss.
-   The consequent disposition of temperature data within Signal K may not be to everyone's taste.

 2. PGN 130316 ```Temperature``` field data is saved to Signal K under a 'temperature' key.